mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 In the last chapter, we examined the use of Rogoff's 3 lenses of cultural, social and personal activity.
 We can see a broad alignment of these lenses and the scopes of the activity systems above.

 This has utility to both researcher and learning designer.

-NOTE - Explore how in line with research DBR - most probably.
-But also possibly Bevan and Petrich

 The observations of the following chapters are based on this approach of using lenses to focus in on relevant activity.

+NOTE - Explore how performed in line with other research - e.g. DBR (Barab) and possibly Bevan and Petrich

 ## Summary of design evolution

 <!-- [Summary Table of Stages](https://docs.google.com/document/d/1tBoXJWw-aZUcc8EsAvT195CtHLSM468YOCD0sGzOuoA/edit#)
 see updated table in tables subdirectory
 -->

-The following table is provided to give the reader an overview of the stages and a link to examples of resources in the appendices and links to online examples.
-The following sections describe the use of varied tools and processes in greater detail to explore the rationale for the creation and selection of these tools.
+The following table is provided to give the reader an overview of the stages and tools  used.

+Emerging tensions in activity systems are used to explore the rationale for the creation and selection of these tools.

+The following chapters describe the use of varied tools and processes in greater detail

 <!-- Table from
 https://docs.google.com/document/d/1tBoXJWw-aZUcc8EsAvT195CtHLSM468YOCD0sGzOuoA/edit# -->